MrPekar98/Lud-Lang/README.md

 Python and Java inspired object-oriented programming language.

 ## Compiler
-The compiler makes use of an LL(*) parser.
-Therefore, a whole line is scanned and passed to the parser.
+The compiler makes use of an LL(*) parser for better error messaging.

 ## Compiler rules
-- Indentation size must be given as input.
+The keyword 'lud' is used to start the compiler.